 7. Furnace Is Noisy

-Like all other appliances around your house, furnaces and air conditioners generate some sounds when in use.
+Like all other appliances around your house, furnaces, and air conditioners generate some sounds when in use.
 However, if the noise is loud enough to keep you up all night or if you notice new noises, it’s time to call in a professional to check it out.

 Some common reasons your furnaces might be noisy could be that the panels are out of place, the ignition may not be starting; which will produce a clicking sound, the fan belts may have slipped, causing a squealing sound when you run the furnace, the ball bearings may have become damaged or run out of lubrication.
 Additionally, you may hear banging or explosion sounds from the system, which is generally caused by unburned fuel and needs immediate attention.